 Above is a screengrab from Foundation’s Google Analytics total sessions by landing page.
 As you can see from the chart, two of the five top-performing blogs by session share statistics relevant to our audience.
 This tells us that it’s necessary to keep these pages updated and, when possible, create more content around relevant stat breakdowns.

 The other landing page worth focusing on is our Canva SEO case study.
 It has taken off amongst our audience as a killer thought leadership piece.
 Though it was originally published over six months ago, people are still coming back to it and sharing it with others.
 It’s still gaining traction on Twitter and acquiring new sessions.

-When we drill down to traffic type, we see that our top acquisition channel is direct traffic; people are returning time and time again directly through the link.
+By tracking the link, we can drill down to traffic type and see that people are returning time and time again directly through the link.
 People are sharing the link with friends who are plugging it right into their URL bar.